 Renogy Solar Panel Review – Service & Warranty

-Renogy offers a “30-Day No-Hassle Returns” policy on their website, but I really don’t know what this means since they offer no additional information.
+Renogy offers a “30-Day No-Hassle Returns” policy on their website, but I don’t know what this means since they offer no additional information.
+I will give them the benefit and take this literally.
+I’ve yet to return any equipment.

 Unlike many competitors, Renogy offers an easy-to-locate Warranty on their website that is easily downloaded.

-The warranty is pretty standard, and below are a few highlights for the 100W solar panel.
+The warranty offers standard protection.
+I’ve listed some highlights for the 100W solar panel.

 - 25 Year Power Output – 5/10/25 Years = 95%/85%/80%